DevToys-app/DevToys/assets/font/README.md

 1. First, we need to validate the change we made.
 Go to `Element > Validation > Validate...`
 2. Typical error we encountered in the past is `Self Intersecting`.
 You can resolve it automatically by using `Element > Overlap > Remove Overlap`.
 If it made the glyph ugly, you will have to fix the issue manually by editing the SVG.
 3. Another typical error we encountered is `Non-Integral Coordinates`.
 To fix it automatically, use `Element > Round > To Int`.
-4. Once there are no validation issues anymore, go to File > Generate Fonts.
+4. Once there are no validation issues anymore, go to `File > Generate Fonts`.
 Select `TrueType` and check `Validate before saving`.
 Then click `Generate`.
 5. A TTF file should be generated.
 You can verify that it works well by trying to open it in the UWP app `Character Map`.